 Of course, there is always the chance that I might not like some of the clarity characteristics.
 However, I generally find that Brian Gavin and I use similar evaluation strategies.
 As a matter of fact, I've sat in and observed Brian's evaluation process on several occasions.
 We're like two peas in a pod when it comes to how we see diamonds!

 Whenever I look for ideal cut diamonds, I tend to search in this order:

 As a matter of fact, the list above reflects the likely order of diamond cut quality and performance.
 After all, it's clearly evident that Brian Gavin is in a class of their own.

 You should also check out Blue Nile and Ritani because you never know what you'll find.
 However, they rarely provide clarity photographs or reflector scope images on their diamond details pages.
 Consequently, I've never found an H&A quality diamond in their inventory.

-In other words, you might be making a decision with little more than the information from the lab report.
+In other words, they don't sell H&A diamonds and you'll be making a decision with little more than the information from the lab report.
 Be that as it may, I'm sometimes able to find additional images via the multiple listing services.

 Of course, I’m going to replace whatever link you send me with one of my own affiliate links.
 In either case, clicking on those affiliate links creates a Win/Win Scenario and does not affect your purchase price.